-Things to see in the Mallorca and surronding area
+Things to see in the Majorca and surronding area

 The island’s capital has more to offer tourists than meets the eye: a history spanning thousands of years, Mediterranean cuisine, turquoise water beaches and a buzzing nightlife.